nebraska-silicon-lab/thermal-box/README.md

  **Chiller Serial:**

-          - At UNL, the Cold Box setup was run with "" and antifreeze to cool the disk.
-Use of other devices for this purpose may need alternate controls.
+          - The Chiller Interface was configured to control a "".
+Other cooling devices may not easily couple to this set up.
           - Using the drop down box, select port attributed to Chiller.
           - Click open.
           - Set temperature in Celsius using the box labeled **Temp set**.